stat545ubc-2023/mda-thomasbd14/Milestone2/mini-project-2.md

     ## 1 (Intercept) 0.0000000126
     ## 2 nominal_age 0

-Here, the value I’m mainly interested is the bottom left of this table.
+Here, the value I’m mainly interested is the bottom right of this table.
-In fact, it would appear that the assocation is so significant, that the p value has rounded all the way down to zero.
-This perhaps isn’t too surprising given what we saw in section 1.
+In fact, it would appear that the association is so significant, that the p value has rounded all the way down to zero.
+This perhaps isn’t too surprising given what we saw in section 1.2!

 <!----------------------------------------------------------------------------->